 “The little house with beer in it.”

-British beers (plus Guinness & rotating domestic beers), single malt scotches, wine, and hand-crafted cocktails compliment our lunch, dinner and brunch menus.
+British beers (plus Guinness & rotating domestic beers), single malt scotches, wine, and hand-crafted cocktails and mocktails complement our lunch, dinner and brunch menus.
 All of which can be enjoyed fireside in one of our cozy dining rooms, on the front patio along Broadway, or in our lovely English garden in the rear of the property.

 We offer on- and off-site catering for weddings, birthdays, holidays, and more.
 Head to our catering page for more information.